freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.SIM.md

 ***Parameters:****

 <i>s: category</i>
 The phonebook storage category.
-See <a href="specs/org.freesmartphone.GSM.SIM/#GetSimInfo">GetSimInfo</a>  for a list of valid categories.
+See [GetSimInfo](specs/org.freesmartphone.GSM.SIM.GetSimInfo)</a>  for a list of valid categories.

 <i>i: index</i>
 Index of entry to delete.